tu-studio/lac26_presentation/slides/00-all.md

 - Hello everyone
 - I will be presenting the history and latest advances of neural music production
 - My name is Fares Schulz
-- Researcher at Audio Communication Group at Technical University of Berlin (like my colleague Annika)
+- Researcher at Audio Communication Group at Technische Universität Berlin (like my colleague Annika)
 - Lead of Computer Music and Neural Audio Systems Research Team

 <!-- .slide: data-state="no-header" -->